It doesn’t matter whether you plan on raising five chickens or fifty – it’s essential that you outfit your coop with the right gear.

 Don’t forget to include some secure fencing around your coop.
 Our chicken coop is positioned inside our sheep paddock, so we already had a fence built.

 You need something strong enough to keep your chickens in, and predators out.
-Electric fencing can work, so can hardware cloth, but we used page wire since we already had it in place.
+Electric fencing can work, and so can hardware cloth, but we used page wire since we already had it in place.

 12. Food Storage Containers